DREADLOCK HOLIDAY ON ONE ACOUSTIC GUITAR

 Original key – Chords without a capo

-Using the chord above, adjust the capo up or down the neck to find what key suits your singer.
+Using the chords above, adjust the capo up or down the neck to find what key suits your singer.

-Dealing with key changes a semitone up in the middle of a song is always gonna be awkward for a guitarist.
+Dealing with key changes a semitone up in the middle of a song is always going to be awkward for a guitarist.
 The Glider Capo might be the only real practical solution to this problem.

-Without a capo, these are the chords.
-If you choose to play it like this instead you will need to barre almost every chord.
+Without a capo, the chords are from the key of Gm.
+If you choose to play it like this, you will need to barre almost every chord.

 | Gm F | Eb | x2